AnuThatikonda/Amazon-WebScraping/README.md

 ## **Setup Instructions**
 1. Clone the repository

 2. Update the `URL` variable in the script with your target Amazon product URL.
-Example

 3. Run the script